JoMaAlves/JoMaAlves/README.md

 </h2>

 <div align="center">
-  I am a **Computer Science Student at Cesar School** and a **Software Engineer Intern at Liferay**.
+  I am a <strong>Computer Science Student at Cesar School</strong> and a <strong>Software Engineer Intern at Liferay</strong>.
 Currently, trying to stablish myself as Front-end and Software developer with    Javascript.
 Looking forward to develop my skills and network.
  </div>

 <!--